10-Q 1 alvr-20230630.htm 10-Q 10-Q

 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q are forward-looking statements, including but not limited to, statements about:

-the success, cost, timing and potential indications of our product development activities and clinical trials, including the ongoing and future clinical trials of posoleucel and ALVR106;
+should we resume development of our product candidates, the success, cost, timing and potential indications of our product development activities and clinical trials, including the future clinical trials of posoleucel and ALVR106;

 the timing of our planned Investigational New Drug, or IND, submissions to the U.S. Food and Drug Administration, or FDA, for our product candidates, including ALVR107;